wlsf82/cv/README.md

 #### QA at ADP (April 2011 – May 2014)
 At APD I worked in two different project (both as QA), but in the first we developed automated tests in Java (using Selenium), and in the 2nd we developed automated tests in VBScript (using QTP).
-Also, here I had my first contact with agile methodoligies, such as Scrum.
+Also, here I had my first contact with agile methodologies, such as Scrum.
 I was also lead of an internal project called Tech Talks.

 **Stack:** Java, VBScript and SQL.